nicklafferty/craftycody/content/crafts/an-amateur-s-beginners-guide-to-woodworking.md

 To be fair, I do have a similar mindset to my husband.
 It's difficult to pay a lot of money for something just because it _looks_ better than what you have.
 I've always had this mentality and it's culminated into my love of crafting.
 Like I said earlier, I have a lot of hobbies and most of them stem from the idea that I can "make" something just as good as the thing I would have bought.

+This leads me back to our "college chic" decor problem.
+We have a lot of free or cheap furniture we either brought with us when we moved in together or we found soon after.
+We really haven't bought a lot of furniture, which was fine.
+We were starting out, not making oodles of money, and just enjoying this new adventure.
+Fast forward eight years and I'm tired of looking at the same stuff that was in our first apartment.

 ## Starter Tools

 ## Skills